-Under parent company Guggenheim Media's entertainment group, the Billboard and THR brands are strategically positioned to grow exponentially in 2016 in the U.S., and, through the leadership of Francisco Arenas, senior vice president, licensing and business development, both are poised to enter into new markets.
+Under parent company Guggenheim Media's entertainment group, the Billboard and THR brands are strategically positioned to grow exponentially in 2016 in the U.S., and, through the leadership of Francisco Arenas, senior vice president, licensing

 "Our global franchise expansion strategy for Billboard and The Hollywood Reporter in 2016 includes delivering branded music and entertainment content to new audiences via media partnerships in key growth markets beside the U.S.–Asia, Europe, Latin America and Canada–as well as teaming up with event venues and international licensing agencies, and launching consumer products across categories at retail for the first time," says Arenas.
 "These goals reflect our long-term commitment to offer fans around the world a multi-platform experience."

 At the center of both the THR and Billboard merchandise and licensing strategy are fresh style guides that capitalize on the current and future brand identities of each, created in partnership with branding strategy agency StyleWorks Creative.

 For THR, Arenas says the brand will look to the sophistication and glamour of Hollywood to set the tone for product programs, which will lean more toward a "curation play."
 "We will provide creative direction and work with potential licensees and/or retail partners to curate product programs at retail," says Arenas

 Arenas says, however, that Billboard's generalaesthetic will be more wide-ranging, thanks in part to the extensive reach of music and the expansive demographic (men and women, ages 18- to 49-yearsold) that the category appeals to and the seemingly endless applications for the brand at market.